pocesar/grunt-typescript-project/README.md

 https://www.typescriptlang.org/docs/handbook/tsconfig-json.html

-There are no default options, so either set tsconfig to true (to use your existing tsconfig.json file)
+There are no default options, so the minimum required setting is to set [`options.tsconfig` to true (to use your existing tsconfig.json file](#tsconfig.json)

 Note: Passing a "files" options will **MERGE** the ones specified in `files`.
 This is mainly useful to include typings for all your compile targets.
 But don't include non typings!

 ```js
   grunt.initConfig({